-This class is intended for those who have had no opportunity to study Spanish before entering college.
+This class is intended for those who have had no oppor-tunity to study Spanish before ente ing college.
 By means of the extra hour and additional private study under the supervision of the Instructor, it is expected that such students will be able to attain the same standard in April as students who entered Spanish 1B with Matriculation Spanish to their credit.
 Degree credits will not be given for both 1A and 1B, although students desiring to review their Matriculation Spanish may register for both classes, the texts being different.

-Text Books: Leavitt and Stoudemire: Elements of Spanish (Holt) Pittaro and Green: Progressive Spanish (Heath).
-Forrester and Loly: Vamos a México (Heath).
+Text Books: Pittaro and Green: Modern Spanish Grammar (Heath).
+For-rester and Loly: Vamos a México (Heath).
 Castillo and Sparkman: Sigamos Leyendo (Heath).
+E. A. Piers: Spanish Language Course Records.